Pool 14, Upper Mississippi River Miles 502.5 to 508.0, Clinton and Scott Counties, Iowa and Rock Island County Illinois.

-The Steamboat Island Project is located in the middle section of Pool 14 along the right descending bank of the Upper Mississippi River (UMR), between the town of Princeton and the Wapsipinicon River.
-The Project lands, part of the Upper Mississippi River National Wildlife and Fish Refuge (NWR), are federally-owned.
+The Steamboat Island Project (Project) is located in the middle section of Pool 14 along the right descending bank of the Upper Mississippi River (UMR), between the town of Princeton, Iowa, and the Wapsipinicon River.
+The Project lands, part of the Upper Mississippi River National Wildlife and Fish Refuge are federally-owned.

-The Project area is approximately 2,630 acres of interconnected backwaters, secondary channels, wetlands, islands, floodplain habitat, and aquatic habitat.
-Areas considered as part of this Project include Steamboat Island, Steamboat Slough, an adjacent secondary channel complex, smaller islands southeast of Steamboat Island, and the forested areas south and north of the Wapsipinicon River.
+The Project area is approximately 2,620-acres of interconnected backwaters, secondary channels, wetlands, islands, floodplain habitat and aquatic habitat.
+Areas considered as part of this Project include Steamboat Island, Steamboat Slough, an adjacent secondary channel complex, smaller islands southeast of Steamboat Island and the forested areas south and north of the Wapsipinicon River.
 The Princeton State Wildlife Area is just west of the Project area.

-The goals are to maintain, enhance, and restore quality habitat for all native and desirable plant, animal, and fish species and maintain, enhance, restore, and emulate natural river processes, structures, and functions for a sustainable ecosystem.
-The objectives identified to meet these goals are (1) maintain and/or increase habitat for protected species and species of special concern and refuge priority resources of concern; (2) protect, enhance, and restore areal coverage and diversity of forest stands and habitat and increase hard mast-producing trees, as measures in acres of elevated topography and number of hard-mast tree species present in the Project area; (3) increase year-round aquatic habitat diversity, as measures by acres and native fish use of spawning, rearing, and overwintering habitat; (4) maintain and improve acreage and topography of Steamboat Island and side channel islands; (5) protect backwater and interior wetland areas; and (6) maintain or modify side channel riverine hydrodynamic, sediment transport, and geomorphic processes in the Project area to benefit desirable aquatic habitat.
+The goals are to maintain, enhance and restore quality habitat for desirable native plant, animal and fish species and maintain, enhance, restore and emulate natural river processes, structures and functions for a resilient and sustainable ecosystem.
+The objectives identified to meet these goals are (1) enhance and restore areal coverage and diversity of forest stands and habitat and increase diversity of bottomland hardwoods forest, as measured in forested acres suitable to support hard-mast species and structure, age, and species composition; (2) increase year around aquatic habitat diversity, as measured by acres and limnophilic native fish use of overwintering habitat, as this habitat is the most limiting of seasonal habitats; (3) restore acreage and topography of islands and protect from erosion within the Project area, as measured by acres; and (4) protect existing backwater habitat from sedimentation and enhance backwater and interior wetland areas, as measured by acres of backwater and survivability of scrub-shrub/pollinator habitat..

 Potential Project Features include: